 Best Time: November to February

 The guides from the adventure camps will take you around the lake area on a short trek, depending upon your stamina.
-The trek will take you from various spots that are particularly conducive to bird watching.
+This place for trekking in Karnataka will take you from various spots that are particularly conducive to bird watching.

-Known For : BRT Wildlife Sanctuary Biligiri Rangaswamy Temple Activities
+Known For : BRT Wildlife Sanctuary Biligiri Rangaswamy Temple Adventure Activities

 The Biligiriranga hills, or the BR Hill as they are better known, are a bit of heaven between the Western and the Eastern Ghats, with a wonderful floral diversity and a vast variety of fauna as well.